Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 Once a site starts pulling more signals, the resolution goes up fast.
 A full fingerprint looks like this:

-Below is what a tracking script can read from your browser right now — grouped the same way real fingerprinting libraries collect it.
+Below is what a tracking script can read from your browser right now, around 30 values grouped the same way real fingerprinting libraries collect them.
 Every row is read live from your device.
 The canvas hash and the font probe are exactly the techniques described later in this article:

 Unless you are actively spoofing these, they change rarely.
 A browser update or a display-settings change might shift one or two values, but the core identifier stays stable enough for websites to re-recognize you across updates, resets, and cookie wipes.

-High-traffic sites and anti-bot vendors go further.
-They combine dozens of low-entropy signals and a handful of high-entropy ones into a composite identifier:
+High-traffic sites and anti-bot vendors go further than the full fingerprint above.
+They combine dozens of low-entropy signals and a handful of high-entropy ones into a composite identifier built from 100+ parameters:

 Some of the signals used: